smoll/ansible-registrator-consul/README.md

-ansible-docker-consul
+ansible-registrator-consul
 =========

-Ansible role for bootstrapping a Docker-based Consul cluster.
-Currently uses [`gliderlabs/consul:legacy`](https://hub.docker.com/r/gliderlabs/consul/) (might extend this to `gliderlabs/consul:latest` in the future.)
+Ansible role for Consul + Registrator.
+Currently uses [`gliderlabs/consul:legacy`](https://hub.docker.com/r/gliderlabs/consul/).

+Consul = service registry that can also be used for DNS lookup

+Registrator = automatic registration+deregistration of Docker containers

 Requirements
 ------------